TitaniumMonkey/ESP32-OLED-Weather-Intrument/Readme.md

 ## Future Improvements

 - Implement **deep sleep** to save power
+- Create Branch for adding to Meshtastic board to send sensor data for MQTT over Lora
 - Add support for **more sensors (BME280, BME680, etc.)**

 ---